Tregwelan Shepherd's Hut

 Out and About

-When staying at Tregwelan, exploring the Camel Trail is a must - it's an 18 mile surfaced trail that runs from Wenfordbridge to Padstow, via Bodmin and Wadebridge, along a disused railway line.
-You can venture out on foot or take your bikes - there's even a safe place to store them by the hut.
+When staying at Tregwelan, exploring the Camel Trail (an 18 mile surfaced trail that runs from Wenfordbridge to Padstow, via Bodmin and Wadebridge, along a disused railway line) is a must - it's right on your doorstep, so you could leave the car parked up for your entire stay if you wanted to.
+This is a fantastic place for walkers and cyclists alike, you can venture out straight from the hut on foot or take your bikes - there's even a safe place to store them by the hut.
 A short hop alongside the Camel Estuary (a designated Area of Outstanding Natural Beauty) will take you to Padstow, where there are heaps of shops, some great galleries and plenty of pubs, cafés and restaurants to choose from.
 There might even be a festival on during your visit - there are lots of them throughout the year.
 The Trail will also lead you to Wadebridge, another bustling town, or you could catch a boat across the estuary to fashionable Rock, where there are watersports for the active or plenty of shops for the label-lover.
 Golfers will enjoy the courses at St Enodoc and Trevose or, if it's beaches you're after, you're spoilt for choice, with Constantine Bay, Harlyn Bay, Polzeath, Daymer Bay and Rock - none of them more than a 20-minute drive away.

 Steps up to Shepherd's Hut with open plan living-room with kitchen, dining and bedroom areas.
 Wood-burner, 2 ring induction hob, fridge, toaster, kettle and double bed.
 Shower-room with shower, WC and wash-basin.

 Availability, reservations and pricing : £433 to £770 per week Powered by Classic Cottages